oppia/oppia-web-developer-docs/How-to-Write-Lint-Checks.md

 5. Run the pre_commit_linter module corresponding to the file type for which the linter is added.
 Fix all the issues, and re-run the linter to verify.
 Once that is done, push the changes to GitHub.

+   Note that for custom ESLint checks, you need to delete the `node_modules/eslint-plugin-oppia/` folder and then run `yarn install` to install your updated ESLint check.
+Only then will the pre-commit linter run your new checks.

 ## Important code pointers

 ### Python: